-- 5 minutes per short answer question Here, we're interested in what you know about the concept. - This would leave you with 30 minutes to finish up any unfinished problem, and review. - The objective of the test is not to be 100% right.
-It mimics the programming interview, where a "instinctual" solution is good enough for the first part of the process your initial thoughts that demonstrates your level of knowledge and understanding of programming.
+- 5 minutes per short answer question Here, we're interested in what you know about the concept. - This would leave you with 35 minutes to finish up any unfinished problem and review. - The objective of the test is not to be 100% right.
+It mimics the programming interview, where a "quick, gut instinct" solution is good enough for the first part of the process your initial thoughts that demonstrates your level of knowledge and understanding of programming.